lacop/DoILeakReferer/README.md

 ## Why two domains?

 Well, the authors of the `Referer` spec spelled it wrong :) But two domains also allow testing cross-origin behavior.

+## What is this for?

+Probably nothing to be honest.
+I just had this idea one day and wanted to try out fly.io for a long time, so I figured why not build it.

 ## TODO